 Some of the care homes did discuss taking the table outside in summer or using the T30 full size tournament table, but there was quite a lot of compelling evidence to suggest that the participants were much more comfortable playing inside with consistent lighting1, no breeze or temperature fluctuations2 , sound control3 and a familiar, consistent and flat surface underfoot.

 The best colour combination for play was by far ‘an orange ball on the matte black surface’.
 The hard net was also enjoyed and useful as participants, especially those not playing a game, could track the ball for longer and give them multiple chances to reconnect with the ball.
 The activity wasn’t over in one shot nor were they reliant on an opponent to return the ball.
 Better players tended to hit harder and enjoy the centre position often refusing to rotate or leave the table.

-Interestingly the 3-a-side aspect of T3 often didn’t concern the participants who were more interested in how many players they could get around the table.
+Interestingly the 3-a-side aspect of the T3 Foundation game often didn’t concern the participants who were more interested in how many players they could get around the table.
 The average number of players at each session was 8 (this usually included 2 wheelchair participants – one per side), 4-a-side worked well as players tended not to ‘poach’ or reach too far across for the ball due to physical or sight impairments).

 The research teams noted that at the end of each session approximately a third of participants had slight but visible, perspiration on their faces.
 However when asked if the room was too warm or stuffy at the time, players were all very firm in answering ‘no’ and any breeze was found to be uncomfortable or even irritating2.
 This was in fact the only negative encountered.